RingoDev/ringodev.github.io/blog/_posts/2024-12-19-the-headaches-of-software-transparency.md

 These challenges have not gone unnoticed.
 Both OWASP and OpenSSF are rolling up their sleeves to tackle these issues head-on with dedicated working groups and innovative ideas.

-The OWASP is brewing up something exciting: the [Transparency Exchange API (TEA) and the Transparency Exchange Identifier (TEI)](https://github.com/CycloneDX/transparency-exchange-api)
+A working group lead by OWASP is brewing up something exciting: the [Transparency Exchange API (TEA) and the Transparency Exchange Identifier (TEI)](https://github.com/CycloneDX/transparency-exchange-api)
 {:target="_blank"}.
 Picture it as unique code such as GTIN, UPC or EAN for every shipped software product that allows to discover a standardized API for transparency data, designed to streamline how artifacts like SBOM or VEX documents are